omrajepatil/Signup-Login-form/README.md

   1) React with TypeScript:

    The project was built using React, a popular JavaScript library for building user interfaces, with TypeScript for type safety.
 TypeScript ensures that we catch potential bugs during development and improves code maintainability.
-    Formik for Form Handling:

   2) Formik was used to simplify the form handling process.
     It provides built-in handling for form state, validation, and error messages, which reduces the boilerplate code needed      to manage forms in React.